MEDIATION

 Mediation is a confidential eight-step process facilitated by a qualified mediator in a neutral environment.
 Mediation works for people who want to explore every possible option before committing to an agreement that works for them.

 Being in conflict is tiring, wastes time and costs money.
-Mediation allows people to agree on a solution that works for them, focus on the future and get on with their lives.
+Mediation allows people to agree on a solution that works for them, focus on the future and move on with their lives.

 Mediation gives people control over how they will manage relationships in future.
 It allows them to agree on solutions rather than have them imposed by employers or Courts.
 All mediations give the people involved a better understanding of the situation and each other, even if they don’t end with a written agreement.